Skip to main content

 Module description

 The nineteenth century is often called the age of the museum, and it is considered the period during which the modern museum - the museum as we know it today - was born.
-This module explores how exhibition and museum practices developed across the nineteenth century and how research into nineteenth-century culture and society is presented to public audiences via curatorial practice today.
+In this module we explore how exhibition and museum practices developed across the nineteenth century and how research into nineteenth-century culture and society is presented to public audiences via curatorial practice today.

 You will examine a range of objects (paintings, sculpture, photography, printed material) and take part in visits to institutions that include the Victoria and Albert Museum (Britain 1760-1900, Cast Courts and the new Photography Centre), the Dickens Museum, the British Library and Tate Britain.
 You will also learn from curators about their professional experience.

-This module will suit students interested in the Victorian period and in museums, collecting, exhibition and display.
+This module is ideal if you are interested in the Victorian period and in museums, collecting, exhibition and display.
 It is scheduled to run in the daytime to accommodate visits to museums and galleries.

 • Curating Blake